Loading...

 How to consume fish, salad without glucose spikes

-Add healthy fats like avocado or a handful of nuts (such as almonds or walnuts) to your salad.
-These can help slow down the absorption of glucose into the bloodstream.
+Add a source of healthy fats like avocado or a handful of nuts to your meal.
+These can help slow down the absorption of glucose.

 Stay Hydrated